SmartSaras-Analytics/Walmart-Sales-Data-Analysis/README.md

 9.Which city has the largest tax percent/ VAT (Value Added Tax)?

-10.Which customer type buys the most?
+10.Which customer type buys the most in VAT?